C,XOXO

 C,XOXO is the fourth studio album by American singer Camila Cabello.
-It was released on June 28, 2024, through Geffen and Interscope Records.
-It is her first album following her departure from Epic Records.
-Primarily a pop and alt-pop record, C, XOXO also incorporates hyperpop, dance and hip-hop music.
+It was released on June 28, 2024, through Geffen and Interscope Records, and is her first album following her departure from Epic Records.
+Primarily a pop record, C,XOXO incorporates hyperpop, dance, and hip-hop music.
+Guest vocalists include Playboi Carti, Lil Nas X, JT, Yung Miami, BLP Kosher, Drake, and uncredited vocals from PinkPantheress, with the Magic City Edition including a collaboration with Eem Triplin.

-The album was preceded by the release of the singles "I Luv It" with Playboi Carti, which peaked at number 81 on the Billboard Hot 100 and "He Knows" with Lil Nas X, as well as the promotional single "Chanel No. 5".
-Following the album's release, "Hot Uptown" featuring Drake was released as the third single, and "Godspeed" was released as the fourth single on September 6, 2024, alongside the Magic City Edition, which features 4 additional tracks.
-Guest vocalists include Playboi Carti, Lil Nas X, JT and Yung Miami of City Girls, BLP Kosher, Drake, and uncredited vocals from PinkPantheress, with the Magic City Edition including a collaboration with Eem Triplin.
-The album was met with mixed-to-positive reviews by the music critics.
+C,XOXO was preceded by the singles "I Luv It" with Carti—which peaked at number 81 on the Billboard Hot 100—and "He Knows" with Lil Nas X, as well as a promotional single "Chanel No. 5".
+Following the album's release, "Hot Uptown" featuring Drake was released as the third single.
+"Godspeed" was released as the fourth and final single in September, alongside the Magic City Edition which features 4 additional tracks.
+The album was met with generally positive reviews from music critics, who praised its sonic experimentation though were ambivalent towards Cabello's new direction.

-Background
+Background and recording

-In September 2022, following the release of Cabello's third album, Familia in April of the same year, it was announced she had departed from Epic Records and signed to Universal Music Group's label, Interscope Records.
+Following the release of Cabello's third studio album, Familia, in 2022, it was announced that she had departed from Epic Records and signed to Universal Music Group's label Interscope Records in September.
+Around this time, Cabello expressed a desire for greater creative independence.
+She explained that she had become less reliant on others' opinions and emphasized that she would only release songs she could "stand behind" and wanted to perform.

-Cabello appeared in an interview by Alexandra Cooper of Call Her Daddy, where she revealed her album is "really sitting in the discomfort of things and realizing there's not gonna be a neat, in-a-box answer.
-I feel strong in these ways, weak in these ways, and there's no real clear answer here.
-But the album process has been such a journey.
-It started out with me having that intention of going back to how it started for me, which was just sitting with myself and really getting back to that first passion of songwriting.
-Nerding out over references and artists and poetry—whatever—and really tapping into that."

-In an interview with Apple Music's Zane Lowe, Cabello described the album's sonic departure from her previous works, crediting Pablo "el Guincho" Díaz-Reixa and Jasper Harris with assisting her in the departure.
-She revealed: "I do feel like I'm a weirdo, and that's the music that I love, and that's the music that I feel the most proud of making.
-I think a lot of times it comes to finding people that are weirdos too, and Jasper's a weirdo, Guincho's a weirdo, and I think the three of us were able to just keep it in this bubble of like, we don't give a fuck, and we're just going to do what we think is fire."
+Cabello recorded much of C,XOXO in Miami rather than her usual base of Los Angeles.
+She and her team also spent 10 days recording in the Bahamas, where Cabello recalled working in the studio almost constantly.
+According to the liner notes of C,XOXO, the album was recorded at multiple studios, including A2F, The Sanctuary, Studio 26, Interecope, EastWest, Westlake, Henson, Electric Lady, QC, Palm Villa, The Chapel, Criteria, and the Duney Cave.